Communications professional of the year

 Director, Royal Communications

-As Sally Osman, director, Royal Communications, prepares to depart from Buckingham Palace, it is a timely decision to award her this year’s Communications Professional of the Year honour, coming as it does at the end of a year in which Prince Harry got married, the Queen commemorated 65 years on the throne and Prince Charles celebrated his 70th birthday.
+As Sally Osman, director, Royal Communications, prepares to depart from Buckingham Palace, it is a timely decision to award her this year’s Communications Professional of the Year honour, coming as it does at the end of a busy 12 months in which Prince Harry got married, the Queen commemorated 65 years on the throne and Prince Charles celebrated his 70th birthday.

 But Osman is adamant, that this year was no different from any other.